BJD007/Sensor-Sync-and-Sensor-Fusion/README.md

 # Sensor-Sync-and-Sensor-Fusion

-Main repository for all Sensor-Sync-and-Sensor-Fusion projects
+Main repository for all Sensor Sync + Sensor Fusion projects